 I was searching for accountability and responsibility.
 I wanted to see things grow.”Alarico Allegri

 A new start.
 A clear career path.

-Siemens Management Consulting gave him this opportunity.
-When he joined SMC as a Senior Consultant, he knew he’d be able to build a career that would take him to a management position within Siemens.
+Siemens Advanta Consulting gave him this opportunity.
+When he joined as a Senior Consultant, he knew he’d be able to build a career that would take him to a management position within Siemens.
 From the start, he says, “I was exposed to senior management.
 I never experienced a strict hierarchy.”
 He adds, “It was very demanding, but my superiors made it clear that they were there to help.
-SMC really feels like a unique world that allows us to deliver the best projects for Siemens.”
+Siemens Advanta Consulting really feels like a unique world that allows us to deliver the best projects for our clients.”

 It wasn’t just the management he enjoyed working with.
 “The teams are usually quite small, and everyone is 100% dedicated to their job.
 You work with your team, you sweat with your team, you learn from your team.”
 Collaborating with passionate, driven people allowed him to complete some of his favorite projects: “I was working with Siemens management up to the Board level to understand and design the future of mobility.
 Where will it go?
 How do we stay competitive?”

 He also worked on an ambitious project that could change the future of aeronautics: “Siemens has partnered with Airbus to develop a hybrid electric propulsion aircraft.
 It’s breaking records already and could transport up to 100 passengers in the future.
 I was part of the team that presented the proposal for the joint venture to the Siemens Board of Directors – and while I think I’m just a small contributor to this project, I feel like its impact will be huge.”
 He adds, “Projects like these have a strong influence, not only on Siemens, but on society in general.
 If we as Siemens decide to go in a certain direction, we can move the entire industry.”

 A strong network: people, expertise and opportunities